-Data Marketing in Question
+Data marketing in question

 Arun Kumar (Chief Data and Technology Officer IPG)

 In the same panel, Arun Kumar from IPG stressed just how much data-driven marketing has become a reality.
 New companies burn out a lot faster, from not grasping data reality.
-Companies now need turn the claims that have come out of data-driven marketing into a reality.
+Companies now need to turn the claims that have come out of data-driven marketing into a reality.
 For this reason, the modern marketer’s focus is a lot more on objectives, and on consolidating data to meet these objectives.

 Disconnect Gen Z